danielnuriyev/danielnuriyev.github.io/README.md

 ### Place

+Spend your time in a place that is:
+- spatious
+- filled with indirect sun light
+- aired
+- minimalistic in design and objects
+- clean

 ### Body

+#### Food

 - Periodic frequent fasting with drinking water cleans the body.
 - Organic food
 - Food that contains proteins, minerals and vitamins.
 Fats and carbs minimized.
 Unnecessary components such as coffee minimized.
+- Amounts that don't make you heavy

+#### Exercise

+#### Sleep

 ### Attitude